Detectability and global observer design for 2D Navier-Stokes equations with uncertain inputs: Introduction

-Qualitatively similar results were obtained in~\cite{azouani2014continuous} where sufficient conditions for convergence of the Luenberger-type observer were proposed for no-slip and periodic boundary conditions and known inputs.
-The authors make use of Brezis inequality to upper-bound the nonlinear term of the error equation, and derive conditions for observer's gain and observation operator (e.g. number and size of squares $\Omega_j$ for the case of spatial averages measurements), sufficient for the convergence.
-In contrast, our convergence analysis relies upon a novel one-parametric inequality (see Lemma~\ref{sec:upper-bounds-linfty}) relating $L^\infty$ and $H^2$-norms of periodic vector-functions, which for certain values of the parameter reduces to the classical Agmon and Brezis inequalities, and S-procedure widely used in Lyapunov stability analysis~\cite{emilia2,emilia3}.
-As a result, we get easy-to-verify numerically and less concervative conditions for the observation operator: e.g. for the case of spatial averages measurements our estimate of the number of squares $\Omega_j$ is at least one order of magnitude better for small $\nu>0$ which is of high intereset in the case of turbulent flows (see Remark~\ref{sec:observer-design-1} below).
+In this work we build upon preliminary results presented in our conference papers~\cite{MZCDC21,kang3}: key differences include detectability conditions and more general case of uncertain inputs.
+Qualitatively similar results were obtained in~\cite{azouani2014continuous} where sufficient conditions for convergence of Luenberger observer were proposed for periodic boundary conditions and known inputs.
+The authors make use of Brezis inequality to bound the nonlinear advection term in the error equation, and derive conditions for observer's gain and output (e.g. number and size of squares $\Omega_j$ for the case of spatial averages outputs), sufficient for convergence.
+An experimental assesment of these conditions was recently provided in~\cite{franz2022bleeps}.
+In contrast, our convergence analysis relies upon a novel one-parametric inequality relating $L^\infty$ and $H^2$-norms of periodic vector-functions, which for certain values of the parameter reduces to Agmon and Brezis inequalities, and S-procedure widely used in Lyapunov stability analysis.
+As a result, we get \textit{simulation friendly} and less conservative detectability conditions: e.g. for the case of spatial averages outputs our estimate of $h^2$, the area of squares $\Omega_j$, is at least one order of magnitude better for small $\nu>0$, which is of high interest in the case of turbulent flows, and hence for convergence, observer requires averaging the velocity $\vu$ over larger $\Omega_j$ (see Remark~\ref{sec:observer-design-1} below) so less of squares (``sensors'') is needed, and more importantly, the averaging over larger $\Omega_j$ helps reducing the noise hence improving convergence in practice.